-A better customer experience in banking through the optimal use of man and machine
+A better customer experience in banking through the optimal use of humans and machines

-In this article, we introduce four scenarios for optimal cooperation between man and machine when improving the digital customer experience through machine learning and artificial intelligence solutions.
+In this article, we introduce four scenarios for optimal cooperation between humans and machines when improving the digital customer experience through machine learning and artificial intelligence solutions.

 Insight in brief

 - Does artificial intelligence conflict with personal customer relations?